Prevention-Themed PSHE Workshops

 Follow up: After the workshop, provide opportunities for reflection, discussion, and further support.

-By taking these steps, you can create a positive learning experience that helps young people understand crime and make better choices.
+By taking these steps, you can create a positive learning experience that helps young people understand crime and make more-informed choices.

 Moving Forward with Crime Education Workshops